topyihao/DevGram/README.md

 ## What You Can Do

 - Run shell commands in a persistent per-chat session (with `cd`, `source`, env persistence).
-- Drive a live tmux pane (term mode) that runs your Codex/Claude Code terminal.
+- Drive a tmux pane (term mode) that runs your Codex/Claude Code terminal.

 The goal is to mimic a developer terminal over Telegram and optionally drive your existing Codex/Claude Code terminal running in tmux.